Here’s what we cover:

 - There are different levels of horizontal deflection allowance that the door can be designed to.
 The most common are L/120, L/180 and L/240.
 A door designed to L/120 will be less expensive than a door designed to L/240.

-Hangar door quotes do not include any sheeting, trim or insulation.
+- Hangar door quotes typically do not include any sheeting, trim or insulation.